Corporate Governance and Internal Control System

 1. Board of Directors

-- State of initiatives to prevent recurrence and reform organizational culture in light of information security incidents
+• State of initiatives to prevent recurrence of past information security incidents and to improve organizational culture accordingly

 2. Audit & Supervisory Board

-Audit & Supervisory Board members audit the execution of duties by directors and the internal control system through their attendance of all important meetings including Board of Directors meetings, the examination of the operational and financial status, and the exercise of their rights regarding appointments and dismissal of accounting auditors and audit compensation.
-In order to increase the effectiveness of Audit & Supervisory Board member audits and facilitate the execution of audit functions, the Office of Auditors (2 full-time employee) aids the execution of Audit & Supervisory Board member duties.
-The Audit & Supervisory Board met 16 times in FY2023.
+Audit & Supervisory Board members audit the execution of duties by directors and the internal control system through their attendance at all important meetings including Board of Directors meetings, the examination of the operational and financial status, and the exercise of their rights regarding appointments and dismissal of accounting auditors and audit compensation.
+In order to increase the effectiveness of Audit & Supervisory Board member audits and facilitate the execution of audit functions, the Office of Auditors (2 full-time employees) aids the execution of Audit & Supervisory Board member duties.
+The Audit & Supervisory Board met 16 times in FY2024.

 3. Nomination & Remuneration Committee

 This advisory committee to the Board of Directors deliberates and reports on matters pertaining to personnel and remuneration of our directors and corporate officers.
 The attendance of independent outside directors and the agreement of all members, including independent outside directors, are required when passing resolutions.
-The committee met 8 times in FY2023.
+The committee met 10 times in FY2024.

 *The results of deliberations by the Nomination & Remuneration Committee are reported and submitted to the Board of Directors.